 Overview

 The Detroit URC's Small Planning Grant Program facilitates new community-academic research partnerships and new collaborative research efforts aimed at promoting health in Detroit.
-The program has funded 31 projects since 2010 averaging $4,200 per award; over $130,000 has been allocated overall.
+The program has funded 41 projects since 2010 and over $180,000 has been allocated overall.

 The program aims to foster the establishment of new community-academic research partnerships and new collaborative health research efforts in Detroit.